jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 for kicks.

 The action config has moved to share-config-custom.xml in Alfresco 4.
 Action configuration consists of two parts.
-The “actions” element contains a list of action definitions.
-The “actionGroups” element contains a list of action groups.
+The `actions` element contains a list of action definitions.
+The `actionGroups` element contains a list of action groups.
 Action groups are things like the list of actions shown in the document library document list or the document details page.

-Actions and action groups live in the “DocLibActions” config within share-config-custom.xml.
+Actions and action groups live in the `DocLibActions` config within share-config-custom.xml.
 Here are the action definitions for the web site action and web enable: